SERVIR-Amazonia/barbados-training/ceo/06_Map-validation-with-CEO.md

 On the `Survey Questions` page, you can create various types of survey questions related to your plots and samples.
 You can create parent and child questions so that certain questions only appear if the parent question was answered in a certain way.
 You can also organize your questions into survey cards that are presented separately, which is particularly helpful when looking at land use change for different time periods.

-For this exercise, we have one parent question asking about what the land cover type is and one child question asking if that sample was Forested in 2015, which will only appear if the analyst answers 'forest' to the parent question.
+For this exercise, we have one parent question asking about what the land cover type is and one child question asking if that sample was Forested in a specific previous year, which will only appear if the analyst answers 'forest' to the parent question.

 <img align="center" src="../images/ceo/CEO_surveyquestions.png" hspace="15" vspace="10" width="700">